Brookfield Renewable Partners L.P. (BEP) To Go Ex-Dividend on August 30th

-Brookfield Renewable Partners has decreased its dividend by an average of 2.3% annually over the last three years and has raised its dividend annually for the last 2 consecutive years.
-Brookfield Renewable Partners has a dividend payout ratio of -1,928.6% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Equities analysts expect Brookfield Renewable Partners to earn $0.22 per share next year, which means the company may not be able to cover its $1.35 annual dividend with an expected future payout ratio of 613.6%.
+Brookfield Renewable Partners has decreased its dividend by an average of 2.3% per year over the last three years and has increased its dividend annually for the last 2 consecutive years.
+Brookfield Renewable Partners has a payout ratio of -1,928.6% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Research analysts expect Brookfield Renewable Partners to earn $0.22 per share next year, which means the company may not be able to cover its $1.35 annual dividend with an expected future payout ratio of 613.6%.

 Institutional Investors Weigh In On Brookfield Renewable Partners